 Corporate Owned, Business Only.
 In which a device will have no capacity or capability to permit for personal usage; the Play Store will be locked down to only corporate applications, any options for sideloading APKs will be disabled and basic functions such as camera, account management and more may not be present.
 COBO devices can only be used in a corporate context.
 See work-managed.

 Corporate Owned, Personally Enabled.
 A COPE device will support both work and (limited) personal usage often by separating or containerising corporate data away from the personal space, allowing for the addition of a personal account, applications and more.
 Often COPE devices will see limited restrictions in the personal space, whilst DLP controls heavily restrict the movement of corporate data beyond the container, or work profile.
-See work profiles on fully managed devices.
+See fully managed devices with work profiles.

-Corporate Owned, Single Use.
-Often associated with a kiosk, COSU is designed for single-purpose devices such as point-of-sale, asset tracking, fixed store display terminals, etc. A COSU device may be locked down to one, or multiple applications and is often controlled via a kiosk profile through EMM.
+Previously referred to as Corporate Owned, Single Use or COSU.
+Often associated with a kiosk, Dedicated devices are designed for single-purpose devices such as point-of-sale, asset tracking, fixed store display terminals, etc. A dedicated device may be locked down to one, or multiple applications and is often controlled via a kiosk profile through EMM.

 This is the name for what can be considered the legacy method of managing an Android device.
 It is so called because when using an application that requires control over the device, such as an EMM agent, the application will prompt the user to grant it administrator privileges.
 Once granted, the application will have unrestricted access to device functionality and information in order to do whatever it needs without hindrance.
 This access is equally why device admin can be dangerous.

-An older term for what is now mostly referenced as work-managed.
+A technical term for what is now mostly associated with work-managed.
 Device owner is the process of setting an EMM agent as the device policy controller for the entire device.
 It is essentially what has replaced device administrator on legacy devices and enrolments.

 DPC, or Device Policy Controller, is one name for the EMM agent locally installed on a mobile device.
 Some examples of a DPC include MobileIron Mobile@Work and AirWatch Agent.
 These applications control and enforce policies on devices sent down from the EMM server.